Bachir-Seghir/Jobify-client/README.md

-# Jobify App - Frontend Part
+# Jobify WEB 2.0 Application - Frontend Part

 Jobify app is created with [Create React App](https://github.com/facebook/create-react-app). and it is a job board inspired from many websites such as linkedIn , RemoteOk...etc